janosh/svelte-multiselect/readme.md

    selectedLabels: (string | number)[] | string | number | null = []
    ```

    Labels of currently selected options.
 Exposed just for convenience, equivalent to `selected.map(op => op.label)` when options are objects.
-If options are simple strings, `selected === selectedLabels`.
+If options are simple strings (or numbers), `selected === selectedLabels`.
 Supports binding but is read-only, i.e. since this value is reactive to `selected`, you cannot control `selected` by changing `bind:selectedLabels`.
 If `maxSelect={1}`, selectedLabels will not be an array but a single `string | number` or `null` if no options are selected.

 1. ```ts
    selectedValues: unknown[] | unknown | null = []
    ```

    Values of currently selected options.
 Exposed just for convenience, equivalent to `selected.map(op => op.value)` when options are objects.
-If options are simple strings, `selected === selectedValues`.
+If options are simple strings (or numbers), `selected === selectedValues`.
 Supports binding but is read-only, i.e. since this value is reactive to `selected`, you cannot control `selected` by changing `bind:selectedValues`.
 If `maxSelect={1}`, selectedLabels will not be an array but a single value or `null` if no options are selected.

 1. ```ts
    sortSelected: boolean | ((op1: Option, op2: Option) => number) = false